keybase/book-content/D-docs/03-teams/04-design.md

 ## Applications

 [Chat](/blog/keybase-chat) and [KBFS](/docs/kbfs) are the two applications that we initially support with Keybase teams.
-In both cases, teams are a mutable and uniquely identified by name, without fear of a malicious server remapping a teams.
+In both cases, teams are mutable and uniquely identified by name, without fear of a malicious server remapping teams.

 For chat, every team like `nike.hr.interns.volleyball`, will have private chats, with multiple channels, and every member of the team, regardless of their role,